joebenassi/JCAT/README.md

 ##What do I do if I need help?
 ######If you encounter a problem with JCAT, consult the following
-1. JCAT in-pogram Help pages
+1. JCAT in-program Help pages
 2. JCAT repository wiki tab
 3. JCAT repository Issues tab